Spirals-Team/librepair-experiments/docs/source/manual/configuration.rst

 Name                     Default      Description
 =======================  ===========  ================
-includeTimestamp         true         Whether to include the timestamp of the event in the JSON map. timestampFormat          (none)       By default, the timestamp is not formatted; To format the timestamp using set the property with the
+includeTimestamp         true         Whether to include the timestamp of the event in the JSON map. timestampFormat          (none)       By default, the timestamp is not formatted.
+To customize how timestamps are formatted,
-                                      corresponding ``DateTimeFormatter`` string, for example, {@code yyyy-MM-dd HH:mm:ss.SSSZ}. prettyPrint              false        Whether the JSON output should be formatted for human readability. appendLineSeparator      true         Whether to append a line separator at the end of the message formatted as JSON. customFieldNames         (empty)      A map of field name replacements in the generated map.
-For example ``requestTime:request_time, userAgent:user_agent)`` includeLevel             true         Whether to include the logging level in the JSON map as the ``level`` field. includeThreadName        true         Whether to include the thread name in the JSON map as the ``thread`` field. includeMdc               true         Whether to include the MDC properties in the JSON map as the ``mdc`` field. includeLoggerName        true         Whether to include the logger name in the JSON map as the ``logger`` field. includeMessage           true         Whether to include the formatted message in the JSON map as the ``message`` field .. includeException         true         Whether to log exceptions.
+                                      set the property to the corresponding DateFormatter string. prettyPrint              false        Whether the JSON output should be formatted for human readability. appendLineSeparator      true         Whether to append a line separator at the end of the message formatted as JSON. customFieldNames         (empty)      A map of field name replacements in the generated map.
+For example ``requestTime:request_time, userAgent:user_agent)`` includeLevel             true         Whether to include the logging level in the JSON map as the ``level`` field. includeThreadName        true         Whether to include the thread name in the JSON map as the ``thread`` field. includeMDC               true         Whether to include the MDC properties in the JSON map as the ``mdc`` field. includeLoggerName        true         Whether to include the logger name in the JSON map as the ``logger`` field. includeMessage           true         Whether to include the formatted message in the JSON map as the ``message`` field .. includeException         true         Whether to log exceptions.
 If the property enabled and there is an exception,